Chirag-ahir/JAVA-All-Basic/README.md

  ========================================= JDBC ==========================================

 What is JDBC ?<br>
-JDBC is an abbreviation for JAVA Database connector.
-JDBC is an abstraction layer used to establish connectivity between an existing Database and a java application.
+JDBC is an API (Application Programming Interface) that helps a programmer to write a Java program to connect to a database, retrieve the data from the database, and perform various operations on the data in a Java program.

   what is driver manager in JDBC ?<br>
  DriverManager manages the set of Java Database Connectivity (JDBC) drivers that are available for an application to use.